Facebook pixel

 Being laid off occurs when the employer lets go of an employee because of an external reason.
 This means that it is at no fault of the employee.
 Some examples of why an employee might get laid off could include:

-• Company mergers: when two companies merge to form one company, there may be a repetition of positions and jobs.
+• Company Mergers: when two companies merge to form one company, there may be a repetition of positions and jobs.
 In that case, several employees may be let go in order to increase efficiency.

-• Company acquisitions: a company acquisition occurs when one company buys out another company.
+• Company Acquisitions: a company acquisition occurs when one company buys out another company.
 When the company is bought out, there may be several positions that the purchasing company will no longer need, and instead will have to let go.

-• Cutting costs: to reduce costs, a company may have to let go of some employees.
+• Cutting Costs: to reduce costs, a company may have to let go of some employees.

-• Decrease staff: during hard economic times, companies may try to reduce the number of staff they have on payroll, especially full-time employees since full-time employees may qualify for other benefits such as vacation time, sick time, disability, etc.
+• Decrease Staff: during hard economic times, companies may try to reduce the number of staff they have on payroll, especially full-time employees since full-time employees may qualify for other benefits such as vacation time, sick time, disability, etc.

 An employee could get fired when it is their specific performance that has led to their employment termination.
 For example, below are some examples of why an employee could get fired: